ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### Broadcast

 If your script runs on a server, you can broadcast game-changing information to your players.
-In this example the `OnExecute` function was connected to an ability object s `executeEvent`.
+In this example the `OnExecute` function was connected to an ability objects `executeEvent`.
 It adds a few checks to using an ability, a bandage in this case.

 ```lua
 function OnExecute(ability)